cyniphile/singlecell-kaggle/README.md

 ## Notes

+### Multivariate regression

+For a simple linear model, it seems to be equivalent to running $n$ regressions when you want to predict and length $n$ vector, but would like to worth through the math?

+A few sklearn methods are naturally multi-output (`LinearRegression` (and related) `KNeighborsRegressor DecisionTreeRegressor RandomForestRegressor`), and for the rest there is a wrapper `MultiOutputRegressor(model)` that runs $n$ single-output regressions using any single-output model.

 ### CD34+ hematopoietic stem and progenitor cells (HSPCs)
 - "Hematopoietic stem and progenitor cells (HSPCs) are a rare population of precursor cells that possess the capacity for self-renewal and multilineage differentiation."